-Out meaning in Bootleg McGillah’s vintage Henry J., sharing a papersacked bottle with him and Downtown (ditching homeroom to elongate her lunch hour) and Epic Khack and Razor Reid (Laurie’s delinquent former friend) and a junior who’d been born Marcie Loftus but now billed herself as Cramps Aplenty.
+Out meaning in Bootleg McGillah’s Galaxie Sports Hardtop, sharing a papersacked bottle with him and Downtown (ditching homeroom to elongate her lunch hour) and Epic Khack and Razor Reid (Laurie’s delinquent former friend) and a junior who’d been born Marcie Loftus but now billed herself as Cramps Aplenty.

 Vicki wouldn’t hear about this escapade till much later, since Madeline Wrippley entered Room 403 just then bearing a white styrofoam cup of acrid black coffee.